 plus 1/4 cup of sugar to finish your caramel

-- Start with the cream, vanilla bean and its pulp into a medium saucepan, over medium-high heat and bring to a low boil.
-Remove from the heat, cover and allow to sit for 15 minutes.
+- Start with the cream, vanilla bean, and its pulp into a medium saucepan, over medium-high heat, bring to a low boil.
+Remove from cream from heat, cover, and allow to sit for 15 minutes.
 Remove vanilla bean.

 - In a medium bowl, whisk together 1/2 cup sugar and the egg yolks until well blended and it should be a creamy yellow.
 Add the warm cream, a little at a time, stirring constantly, with a spoon or spatula.

 - Pour the liquid into 6 (7 to 8-ounce) ramekins.
 Place the ramekins in a large cake pan or roasting pan, deep enough to accommodate hot water halfway up the sides of the ramekins.
 Pour boiling water, carefully around the ramekins.
 Bake just until the Crème Brûlée is set, but still trembles in the center when moved slightly, approximately 45 – 60 minutes (or until it’s done).